thedaviddias/bfdes.in/posts/create-a-class.md

 * Modifications can be made independently of each other
 * All modifications imbue characteristics that can be modelled as changes to weapon attributes

 Of these, the second assumption is the hardest one to reconcile with our model.
-Although one modification rarely prevents another from being made entirely, there are suspicions that their combined effect on weapon attributes is not merely additive
+Although one modification rarely prevents another from being made entirely, there are suspicions that their combined effect on weapon attributes is not merely additive.

 ## The Knapsack Problem